lucydot/slides/1910_Oba/1910_Oba_group.md

 <small>
 Calculation procedure:

-1. Generate 1D configuration coordinate diagram:
+1. Generate 1D configuration coordinate diagram
 *Calculate equilibrium geometries and total energies of defect supercells in initial and final charge states, then calculate the total energy at interpolated and extrapolated structures*

-2. Calculate the phonon overlap:
+2. Calculate the phonon overlap
 *Solve the 1D Schrodinger equation for each potential energy surface (PES) to obtain the phonon wavefunctions and calculate the wavefunction overlap between each PES*

-3. Calculate the electron-phonon coupling matrix element:
+3. Calculate the electron-phonon coupling matrix element
 *Calculate the band-edge and defect single particle electron wavefunctions at interpolated structures and calculate the change in wavefunction overlap as a function of $Q$.*

 </small>